-- The District's financial status trended significantly higher over the course of the 2021 fiscal year.
-Total net position increased \$821,835.
-This represents an increase in income from lodging tax revenue related to what we attribute to be pent-up demand following the COVID 19 pandemic. - Lodging Tax revenues account for \$3,551,271 or 83.80 percent of all revenues.
-There were program specific revenues in the form of \$322,630 in charges for services during 2021.
-The District received a PPP loan in the amount of \$209,390 which was forgiven in 2021, and had other miscellaneous income of \$153,722; as well as \$132 in investment income. - The District had \$3,214,350 in expenses related to governmental activities; some of these expenses were offset by program-specific charges for services or operating grants and contributions.
-General revenues consisting of lodging taxes of \$3,551,271 and other revenues were adequate to provide for these programs, with a \$1,022,795 positive change in net position. - The District had no outstanding long-term debt as of December 31, 2021.
+- The District's financial status trended significantly higher over the course of the 2022 fiscal year.
+Total net position increased \$1,016,652. - Lodging Tax revenues account for \$3,415,369 or 90.1percent of all revenues.
+There were program-specific revenues of \$328,246 in charges for services and \$42,992 in operating grants during 2022.
+The District had other miscellaneous income of \$697; as well as \$2,270 in investment income. - The District had \$2,772,922 in expenses related to governmental activities; some of these expenses were offset by program-specific charges for services or operating grants and contributions.
+General revenues consisting of lodging taxes and other revenues were adequate to provide for these programs, with a \$1,016,652 positive change in net position. - The District had no outstanding long-term debt as of December 31, 2022.